FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 Once I got this up and running for Mint's channel, I began thinking about a design pattern that would let me expand this coverage to more channels.
 After all, I have made [quite a few desktop toys](../../projects?tags=desktop%20toy) and it would be nice to eventually backport this feature to all of them.
 The good news is, that for all of its shortcomings, the YouTube API *does* permit you to batch your requests together to save on quota.
 That is to say, <span class="highlight">we can include Video IDs from multiple channels</span> in our `videos/list` request.

 With this knowledge in mind, I designed a system with a central polling engine that fires at a fixed frequency, which contains a map linking Channel IDs to callback functions.
 The system goes through the list of Channel IDs, queries their RSS feeds, and populates a list of Video IDs for each Channel ID.
 This allows us to remember previous the status of each video, and also allows us to link Video IDs back to specific Channels.
-When a stream finally goes from being offline to being live, we can easily find which Channel ID it belongs to, and therefore which callback function to execute.
+We can then poll for status of all desired channels in a single batch.
+When a given Video ID finally goes from being offline to being live, we can easily find which Channel ID it belongs to, and therefore which callback function to execute.
 In this specific example, the callback is "*notify all WebSocket clients who care about this channel with a structured message*", but with the way the system is designed, it could be anything you'd like.

 This is a system I am proud of.
 You can check out the full implementation [on GitHub](https://github.com/FomTarro/skeletom-net/blob/c7ebd45ad71ff5a6280600f6d131c6ee54b64e69/src/adapters/streams/trackers/youtube.tracker.js), if you'd like.